 Hampshire College is a member of the National Association of Student Financial Aid Administrators (NASFAA), and we adhere to the association's ethics and values, including their Statement of Ethical Principles and their Code of Conduct.

 Our office is located on the second floor of the R.W.
 Kern Center.
-We are open to visitors and phone calls Monday through Friday, 8:30 a.m. to 4:00 p.m.
-(Eastern) throughout the summer months.
-During the summer we will be closed on July 4 and September 4.
+We are open to visitors and phone calls Monday through Friday, 8:30 a.m. to 4:30 p.m.
+(Eastern).
+We will be closed from 12 noon on Wednesday, November 22 through Friday, November 24.

 Our email address is email@example.com.
 Our phone number is 413.559.5484.
 Our fax number is 413.559.5585.